jyotigangwar29/jyotigangwar29/README.md

 # Hi, I'm Jyoti! 👋🏽

-🎯 **Bridging Business and Technology with Data Science**
+I am passionate about data-driven decision-making and leveraging machine learning to solve real-world business problems 🎯 **Bridging Business and Technology with Data Science**
 🎓 MS in Business Analytics at the University of Texas at Austin

-📍 Passionate about data-driven decision-making and leveraging machine learning to solve real-world business problems

 ## 🌐 Let's Connect!